polazarus/opam/doc/pages/Packaging.md

     $ opam pin project git://github.com/Joe/project.git#new-feature
     ```
   and OPAM will use that to get the source (and possibly updated metadata) of
-  the package; this works with any branch of any git repo, it's not github
+  the package; this works with any branch of any Git repo, it's not GitHub
   specific.
-* We've been focusing on git above, but OPAM can handle darcs and mercurial
+* We've been focusing on git above, but OPAM can handle Darcs and Mercurial
   repositories too, using `darcs://` and `hg://`.

-## More on opam files
+## More on `opam` files

-The opam files can express much more than what was shown above.
-Without getting
+The `opam` files can express much more than what was shown above.
+Without
-into too much details, here are some of the most useful features:
+getting into too much details, here are some of the most useful features:

 * **Version constraints**: an optional version constraint can be added after any
   package name in `depends`: simply write `"package" {>= "3.2"}`.
 Warning,